sergueik/powershell_selenium/README.md

 ```powershell
 . ./test_script.ps1 -browser chrome
 ```
+this will iterate over ingiegogo campains.

 ### Prerequisites
 Powershell relies on C# Selenium Client API library for interaction with the browser, Nunit for assertions and log4net for logging.
 Thus needs those asemblies need to be available in the directory `$env:SHARED_ASSEMBLIES_PATH` (default is `C:\selenium\csharp\sharedassemblies`):
 ```
 log4net.dll